guptasaumya/PygameProject/README.md

 ## Description

 Maryo (well, it is not Mario!) is a basic 2-D arcade game developed using the Python module - Pygame.
-For how to play instructions, check out the 'game_instructions.txt' file.
+For how to play instructions, check out the ```game_instructions.txt``` file.
 This application was created as a part of a beginners' course in Python training from Internshala VTC.

 ## Getting Started